cyrilletuzi/angular-async-local-storage/README.md

   // Error
 });
 ```

-- You *DO* need to subscribe, even if you don't have something specific to do after writing in local storage (because it's how RxJS Observables work).

-- You do *NOT* need to unsubscribe: the observable autocompletes (like in the `HttpClient` service).

 - When reading data, you'll only get one value: the observable is here for asynchronicity but is not meant to
 emit again when the stored data is changed.
 And it's normal: if app data change, it's the role of your app